CSB5/OPERA-MS/README.md

 The file **contigs.fasta** (and **contigs.polished.fasta** if the assembly has been polished) contains the assembled contigs, **assembly.stats** provides overall assembly statistics (e.g. assembly size, N50, longest contig etc.), and
 [**contig_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Contig-info-file-description) provides detailed overview of the assembled contigs.

 Finally, OPERA-MS strain-level clusters (one fasta file per strain) can be found in the directory **RESULTS/opera_ms_clusters/all** and [**cluster_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Cluster-info-file-description) provides a detailed overview of assembly statistics for these clusters.
 Note that these clusters are constructed for producing high-quality assemblies and are therefore conservative.
-They can be binned further using approaches such as [MaxBin2](https://sourceforge.net/projects/maxbin2/) or [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/).
+Contigs can be binned further using approaches such as [MaxBin2](https://sourceforge.net/projects/maxbin2/) or [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/).

 ### OPERA-MS-UTILS